 RF Budget Analyzer App

 Determine system-level specs of RF transceivers for wireless communications and radar systems.
 Compute the budget considering impedance mismatches instead of relying on custom spreadsheets and complex computations.
+Use harmonic balance analysis to compute the effects of non-linearity on gain and on second-order and third-order intercept points (IP2 and IP3).
 Inspect results numerically or graphically by plotting different metrics.

 Generate Circuit Envelope RF Blockset Models

-Use the automatically generated model as a baseline for further elaboration of the RF architecture and for simulation effects of imperfections that cannot be accounted for analytically, such as leakage, interferers, and MIMO architectures.
+Use the automatically generated model as a baseline for further design of the RF architecture and for simulating effects that cannot be accounted for analytically, including effects due to leakage, interferers, and antenna coupling.

 Control the accuracy and the number of poles to manage complexity.
 Check and enforce passivity of the data and of the fitting.
-Use the rationalfit object for time-domain simulation.
+Extract equivalent poles and zeros.
+Use the resulting fitting for simulation in RF Blockset, or export it as an equivalent Spice netlist or Verilog-A module.

-Thanks to model order reduction, achieve simpler models for a given accuracy compared to traditional techniques such as inverse fast Fourier transform.
-Enforce zero phase on extrapolation to DC and avoid the need of constraint algorithms.
-Achieve greater insights thanks to the physical correspondence between the model and transmission line characteristics.
-Guarantee the causality of the system with rational fitting.
+Use model order reduction to achieve simpler models for a given accuracy (compared to inverse fast Fourier transform).
+Enforce zero phase on extrapolation to DC and avoid overfitting of noise.
+Guarantee the causality and passivity of the system model for time-domain simulation.

-Use the channel model with SerDes Toolbox™, or export it as Simulink blocks or as Verilog-A modules for SerDes design.
+Use the channel model with SerDes Toolbox; alternatively, export it as Simulink blocks, as an equivalent Spice netlist, or as Verilog-A modules for SerDes design.